 When do trantrums start and stop?

-The good news is that intense tantrums for typically developming children, do not late for ever.
-Think back to last week when we discussed the brain's control center and learned how the limbic system is responsble for a lot of our emotion regulation, or how we react to the people, places, and things around us.
+The good news is that intense tantrums for typically developing children, do not last forever.
+Think back to last week when we discussed the brain's control center and learned how the limbic system is responsible for a lot of our emotion regulation, or how we react to the people, places, and things around us.
 We learned that the part of the brain that interprets threat, the amygdala (two small almond shaped

 parts of the brain) is pretty much fully developed at birth for babies born at or close to full-term.
 Some other parts of the limbic system continue developing until around age 2 years old, but that does not mean that the brain is fully developed at 2.

 It is during the first six years of life that the development of executive functioning (e.g., logical thinking, planning, organization of thoughts and objects, attention span) in the frontal lobe (i.e., the front part of the brain - think forehead) occurs.
 The process starts in early infancy with the beginning phases of utilizing inhibition of reflexes and automatic responses for the goals of reaching previously desired locations and objects.
 The process continues through early childhood as the child learns to control emotions and attention with supportive adult guidance and social models which are usually other children.
 The child gradually moves toward being able to wait for gratification and defy distractions and stay on tasks, during the ages of three to six years old.

 Why do teens kind of tantrum too?